Computer Education

 Category: Elective

-Prerequisite: Algebra I and Programming I
+Prerequisite: Algebra I and Programming with Python (Formerly Programming I)

 The content and objectives of AP Computer Science include the course objectives for AP Computer Science Principles as discussed in the AP Computer Science Course Description.
 AP Computer Science Principles is an introductory college-level computing course that introduces students to the field of computer science.
 The course covers a broad range of foundational topics such as programming, algorithms, the internet, data, digital privacy and security, and the societal impacts of computing.